Artwork copyright Bruce Douglas Beal. Photo courtesy of Washington State Arts Commission, 2017.

 ABOUT THE ARTWORK

 A Dense Growth of Magnificent Trees is a vibrantly colorful and expressive landscape painting by artist Bruce Douglas Beal.
-The imagery is inspired by the Southern American landscape, and the artist fills his studio with references to New Orleans and Elvis Presley.
-Of the inspiration he finds in the southern environment, Beal notes that "its ambience makes me feel joyous."
+The imagery is inspired by the landscape of the American South, and Beal notes that "its ambience makes me feel joyous."
+He fills his studio with references to New Orleans and Elvis Presley.

 This artwork was acquired for the State Art Collection in partnership with Bethel School District.